-This is not really a graded task, but before we move on to the graded tasks, you need to find a colleague to form a 2-member team.
+This is not really a graded task, but before we move on to the graded tasks, you need to find a colleague to form a two-member team.

 Together, you will be designing a library API, implementing it, and giving two presentations about it (i.e., 4 out of 7 tasks).
 It also means that the team has to agree upon the implementation language and coding style.